Not sure which fits?Answer 3 questions & find out →

 It is not play therapy.
 It is not parenting classes.
 It is clinical work.

 Yes.
-A significant part of my practice is individual therapy for adults — specifically adults with ADHD, late-diagnosed adults making sense of their history, parents who need their own space, and new moms navigating postpartum with a neurodivergent brain.
+A significant part of my practice is individual therapy for adults — specifically adults with ADHD, late-diagnosed adults making sense of their history, parents who need their own space, and new parents navigating early parenthood with a neurodivergent brain.

 You don't have to be a parent to work with me.
 If you're an adult with ADHD or a neurodivergent adult who needs real clinical support from someone who actually gets it, you're in the right place.